Personal Protective Equipment (PPE) for Welders

 Fill out the form to watch this Supervisor Safety Tip video.

 Hi, I'm Jill.
-Chief Safety Officer with Vivid Learning Systems.
+Chief Safety Officer with HSI.
 I'm a former OSHA Inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the Upper Midwest to show you, no matter where you work, safety training is for everyone.

 Not only is welding a skilled trade in high demand, it's an occupation where the welder needs to have nearly every type of personal protective equipment available for use depending on the type of work they're doing on any given day.
 Today I'm joined by Jeff, who's a welder here at the Beet Sugar Cooperative, and your job is a very highly skilled job, Jeff.
 What are the different types of welding that you do here at the plant?